 We're really glad you got here

-Before start to contribute, you’ll want to be familiar with rhomb.io, as a hardware project, and rhomb.IoT, as a firmware project.
-Know how to configure and use a device as explained on the user documentation is the basic.
+Before starting to contribute, you’ll want to be familiar with rhomb.io as a hardware project, and rhomb.IoT as a firmware project.
+Knowing how to configure and using a device as explained on the user documentation is a must.

 We use Git with Gitlab and organize the repository with the methodology of Git Flow.
-The process, which includes forking, branching, manage issues and sending merge requests is explained further below.
+The process, which includes forking, branching, managing issues and sending merge requests are explained further below.

-Is a good idea start an issue before send a contribution, so you can discuss the changes in advance with the team.
+It is a good idea starting an issue before sending a contribution, so you can discuss the changes in advance with the team.

 Use Google C++ Coding Style.
 With VS Code and other editors you can use the option

 Format Code to make your life easier.
 The repository contains a settings file with format code configuration for VS Code (

 .vscode/settings.json).
 It is a good idea to enable the option to execute format code before saving.

 Install the recommended extensions listed on